 Variables:

-• GVWR is the Gross Vehicle Weight Rating (lbs)
+- GVWR is the trailer’s Gross Vehicle Weight Rating (maximum allowed loaded trailer weight) (same unit as TW)

-To calculate the trailer load capacity, subtract the trailer weight from the gross vehicle weight rating.
-The result is the maximum weight that the trailer can carry, including the weight of the trailer itself.
+To calculate the trailer load capacity, subtract the trailer’s empty/unloaded weight from the trailer’s GVWR.
+The result is the maximum cargo/payload you can add to the trailer (excluding the trailer’s own empty weight) before reaching GVWR.

 What is a Trailer Load Capacity?

-Trailer load capacity refers to the maximum weight that a trailer is designed to safely carry.
+Trailer load capacity refers to the maximum weight that a trailer is designed to safely carry as cargo (payload).
 This includes the weight of the cargo, as well as any additional equipment or accessories loaded onto the trailer.
 It is crucial to adhere to the specified load capacity to ensure safety and prevent damage to the trailer.
 Overloading can lead to tire blowouts, brake failures, or structural damage to the trailer.
-The load capacity is usually specified by the manufacturer and can be found in the trailer’s manual or on a sticker or plate on the trailer itself.
+The load capacity is usually specified by the manufacturer or can be calculated from the trailer’s ratings (commonly, load capacity = trailer GVWR − empty/unloaded trailer weight).

 How to Calculate Trailer Load Capacity?